 Image

 Brooklands by Claude Bosi

 Does Claude Bosi ever take a day off?
-Apparently not, as – as well as being the brains behind Bibendum and Josephine Bouchon – he’s also taken the reigns at Brooklands, The Peninsula’s triumphant rooftop restaurant.
+Apparently not, as – as well as being the brains behind Bibendum and Josephine Bouchon – he’s also taken the reins at Brooklands, The Peninsula’s triumphant rooftop restaurant.
 And yes, it is named after (and takes style cues from) the Surrey racing circuit.
 Bosi’s cooking here takes a ‘best of Britain but with French techniques’ approach, resulting in dishes like devilled Dorset snails and Exmoor caviar with duck jelly.
 In a rush?
 Try the speedy new Concorde menu – three courses served in under an hour.

+Image